LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 `Keyword` field is suited to perform these actions because it uses a data structure called `doc values` to store data.

-For each document, the document id along with the field value(original string) are added to a table.
+For each document, the document id along with the field value(original string) are added to the table.
 This data structure(`doc values`) is designed for actions that require looking up the document ID to find the values it has in its fields.

 ![image](https://user-images.githubusercontent.com/60980933/121603436-fccef180-ca05-11eb-817e-cb77b46ae969.png)

 When Elasticsearch dynamically creates a mapping for you, it does not know what you want to use a string for so it maps all strings to both field types.

-In case where you do not need both field types, the default setting is wasteful because it slows down indexing and takes up more disk space.
+In cases where you do not need both field types, the default setting is wasteful.
+Since both field types require creating either an inverted index or doc values, creating both field types for unnecessary fields will slow down indexing and take up more disk space.

-Defining our own mapping could help us store and search data more efficiently.
+This is why we define our own mapping as it helps us store and search data more efficiently.

 ### Mapping Exercise

 **Project**: Build an app for a client who manages a produce warehouse

 **This app must enable users to:**
-1. Search for produce name, country of origin and description
+1. search for produce name, country of origin and description

-2. Identify top countries of origin with the most frequent purchase history
+2. identify top countries of origin with the most frequent purchase history

-3. Sort produce by produce type(Fruit or Vegetable)
+3. sort produce by produce type(Fruit or Vegetable)

-4. Get the summary of monthly expense
+4. get the summary of monthly expense

 **Sample data**
 ```